TurqW/LongSphinx/readme.md

 ```
   rolesets:
-    <rolesetname>:
-      <rolename1>:
-      <rolename2>:
-      <rolename3>:
+    {rolesetname}:
+      type: {selector or toggle}
+      roles:
+        {rolename1}:
+        {rolename2}:
+        {rolename3}:
 ```

-<rolesetname> is the name of the roleset; this is used as-is as the command for viewing the list of, requesting, and clearing roles in this roleset, so choose it appropriately.
+{rolesetname} is the name of the roleset; this is used as-is as the command for viewing the list of, requesting, and clearing roles in this roleset, so choose it appropriately.
 (However, it can be changed later without any loss of data.)

+A role of type "selector" is exclusive; selecting a role from that list will remove any other roles in that list.
+If the roleset is not the defaultRoleset, the roles can be removed with `!{rolesetname} none`.
+Conversely, if the roleset type is "toggle", a user can self-assign as many roles as they like from that list, and removing a given role is done by calling `!{rolesetname} {rolename}` again.

-Each <rolename> is the literal name of the role.
+Each {rolename} is the literal name of the role.
 Behavior is undefined if you have multiple roles on your server with that name.
 Do not leave off the colon on each line.

 Optionally, each role may include a list of `secondaryRoles` which will also be applied when that role is assigned or requested.
 These will not be cleared on role update or role clear unless they're included in the `removeOnUpdate` list, which should be a sibling to the individual roles.